krystalcode/drupal8-commerce-hubspot/modules/commerce_hubspot_engagement/README.md

 # Commerce Hubspot Engagement

-Syncs Commerce Order comments in Drupal with HubSpot engagement notes.
+Creates a new Commerce Hubspot Engagement entity to sync with HubSpot engagement notes.